QuantEcon/lecture-source-jl/source/rst/getting_started_julia/fundamental_types.rst

     \quad \text{where} \quad Q := \Sigma \Sigma'

-This kind of equation is known as a **discrete time Lyapunov equation**
+This kind of equation is known as a **discrete time Lyapunov equation**.

-The `QuantEcon package <http://quantecon.org/quantecon-jl>`_ provides a function called ``solve_discrete_lyapunov`` that implements a fast "doubling" algorithm to solve this equation
+The `QuantEcon package <http://quantecon.org/quantecon-jl>`_ provides a function called ``solve_discrete_lyapunov`` that implements a fast "doubling" algorithm to solve this equation.

 Test your iterative method against ``solve_discrete_lyapunov`` using matrices